colab-coop/bylaws/ARTICLE-7.markdown

 Items (a) to (b) in Section 7.2 shall be determined in accordance with generally accepted accounting principles and shall be computed without regard to any patronage refunds, capital allocations, or income taxes.

+"Collective Account" shall be defined as a permanent capital account, not to be distributed to Members.

+"Member Accounts" shall be defined as individual accounts for disbursement to Members.

 ### Section 7.3  Allocations and Distributions of Profits and Losses

 (a) Any Profit shall be credited 70% to Member Accounts and 30% to the Collective Account.

 (b) Any Loss shall be distributed 50% to Member Accounts and 50% to the Collective Account.

-(c) Member distributions shall be allocated through a formula determined by the board that includeds dispersement in direct proportion to hours worked by the individual Members during the fiscal year, among other criteria.
-The membership shall ratify the final dispersement plan through consensus.
+(c) Member distributions shall be allocated through a formula specified in policy as approved by the Member Body.

-(d) The Board shall propose a distribution of any Profit and Losses, for the membership to ratify through consensus, annually or at more frequent intervals, as the board sees fit.
+(d) If desired, the Council shall propose a distribution of any Profit and Losses, for the membership to ratify through consensus, annually or at more frequent intervals, as the council sees fit.

 (e) If there are any surplus tax liabilities on the Member-Owners arising due to Coop decisions to not distribute the entire profit as bonus, the corporation shall take care of the specific amount of tax liability for each such Member-Owner.